 In the form of a metal, low thermal expansion and the sixth-highest melting point of any element.
 It is a component in many steel alloys, including high-strength and superalloy types

 An alloy composed mostly of Nickel and Copper, with smaller blends of Iron, Manganese, Carbon, and Silicon.
 It is resistant to the effects sea water and steam at high temperatures

 A Nickel-Iron magnetic alloy that has very high permeability, making it well suited for shielding sensitive electronic circuits.
 Per the manufacturer, it is “used primarily in low-intensity fields where high attenuation is desired.”

 Nickel is often the element making up the highest percentage of alloys used for shielding (such as MuMetal).
 It may also be used for plating

-Nitinol or Nickel Titanium is an alloy that is roughly equal parts nickel and titanium.
+Nitinol or Nickel Titanium is an alloy that is roughly equal parts Nickel and Titanium.
 It has properties of shape memory and superelasticity.
-Applications take advantage of its retention of its original shape after being compressed
+Applications take advantage of the retention of its original shape after being compressed

 An alloy with high density, high thermal conductivity, and low thermal expansion.
 Uses include fabrication of contacts, electrodes and heat sinks.

 Most metal alloys that Fotofab can use, with the chemical etching process, are available with different tempers.
 These tempers determine some physical properties of the metal.
 The physical requirements of your part will dictate the temper of the metal you decide to use.